-Students must attend 3 hours per week of compulsory taught sessions.
-Each week students will attend:
+Students are expected to attend 3 hours per week of taught sessions:

 - 2x 1hour lecture

 The overarching ethic of this course is that methodological training is best provided in regular short sessions, with core skills assessed on regular basis.
 Importantly, the course focuses on statistical methods as a tool to answering research questions.
-We will cover the linear model in detail, with a focus on demonstrating the equivalence of regression and ANOVA.
-We will alsoprovide an introduction to the generalized linear model for non-continuous dependent variables.
+We will cover the linear model (regression) in detail, with a focus on demonstrating the equivalence of regression and ANOVA.
+We will also deal with some broader topics and practical issues in data analysis.

 In RMS2, we make use of the R statistical programming environment for all labs.
 Practically, this will develop not only students ability to conduct statistical analyses, but also provide some basic programming skills.
 Thus, students will develop a suite of highly transferable knowledge and skills.